-Our bishop, of course, was one of the first ones done!
-We really have a great bishop!!!
+Our bishop was one of the first ones done!
+Thumbs up to him!

 Then we went up to the Rec Building for the last Destiny program.
 It was all about how to not let your fear stand in your way, like in 'There's No Place Like Home', where the characters decide to push away the fears the Wicked Witch and her Flying Monkeys tried to use to block up the Yellow Brick Road.

-And then it was Testimony Meeting--a.k.a. a fountain of tears.
-One of our YCLs had given us each a gift during Level Certification earlier that day--a package of tissues with a note glued to it: Use me to wipe away your tears/Whenever you feel the Spirit near.
+And then it was Testimony Meeting - basically a fountain of tears.
+One of our YCLs had given us each a gift during Level Certification earlier that day--a package of tissues with a note glued to it: Use me to wipe away your tears whenever you feel the Spirit near.
 It was a sweet and useful gift!
-There were some testimonies that just opened the floodgates!
-I did bear my testimony, but it was so neat to hear the stories and experiences and testimonies of strangers, acquaintances, and close friends.
-We all connected in that hour and forty-five minutes, whether we were twelve or seventeen, a leader or a bishop!
-The Spirit linked us all together.
-It was a very spiritual experience that I'll remember for the rest of my life.
+It was so neat to hear the stories and experiences and testimonies of strangers, acquaintances, and close friends.
+Definitely the spiritual highlight of Girls Camp!

 Back in the cabins, we did our journaling and scripture study, then went to the other cabin to play 'Murder in the Dark' and 'Mexican Horse Ranch'.
 When those games were over, we Beehives retreated to our cabin and played a card game until two in the morning.
-What?!?!
-We are crazy!!!
+(So not smart!)